BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 5. Selenium

-Selenium is a popular open-source automation testing framework widely favored by developers for its capability to automate web browser interactions.
-Not just integration testing, Selenium can be leveraged to test a wide variety of web scenarios.
-You can script and automate actions such as clicking buttons, filling out forms, navigating between pages, and much more.
+Selenium is a widely used open-source automation testing framework favored by developers for its ability to automate web browsers.
+Beyond integration testing, it supports a wide range of browser automation scenarios including clicking buttons, navigating pages, and form-filling.

 Highlight Features:

-• Explicit and implicit wait mechanisms to handle synchronization issues
+• Explicit and implicit waits for handling synchronization

 Pricing: Open-source